 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings.
 Analyze the impact of specific word choices on meaning, tone, and mood, including words with multiple meanings.
-Analyze how an author uses and refines the meaning of technical or key term(s) over the course of a text.
-High School Using Arabic, Farsi, Pashtun, English, the author of The Kite Runner weaves different languages through characters' dialogue and narration.
-This multilingualism is reflected in 11 th grade ELA Multilingual Word Wall, whic displays multilingual words as they appear in novel.
-Students create a home language definition or explanation card to accompany displayed word and copy the sentence in wh appears onto the card, identifying whether the word is being used connotatively or figuration As students continue reading, they use the w wall as reference, and also in their writing as language from the novel is incorporated as textual evidence. n the v each nich it the vely. word words.
+Analyze how an author uses and refines the meaning technical or key term(s) over the course of a text.

+Using Arabic, Farsi, Pashtun, English, the author of The Kite Runner weaves different languages through characters' dialogue and narration.
+This multilingualism is reflected in

+11th grade ELA Multilingual Word Wall, which displays multilingual words as they appear in the novel.
+Students create a home language definition or explanation card to accompany each displayed word and copy the sentence in which it appears onto the card, identifying whether the word is being used connotatively or figuratively.
+As students continue reading, they use the word wall as reference, and also in their writing as language from the novel is incorporated as textual evidence.

+words.
 As students actively engage in creating the word wall, they are immersed in the language of the text and take ownership over a resource that will be used by the whole class throughout the unit.
-As students continue reading a text, or working on a theme, they can consult the multilingual word wall for various figurative and connotative meanings of unknown words. --- --- -- --
+As students continue reading a text, or working on a theme, they can consult the multilingual word wall for various figurative and connotative meanings of unknown words.